sribarrow/lunch-and-learn-rust/docs/1 installation and setup.md

 ```
 ### devcontainer.json for docker
 This file should reside under folder .devcontainer in your project folder.
 This requires
-- Install vscode extension for devcontainer.
+- installation of vscode extension for devcontainer.
 - Docker Desktop for mac or windows.

 ```